aliakh/demo-java-reflection/article1.md

 ## The Class class

 The entry point for the Core Reflection API is the `Class` class.
+Among other methods, this class has the following methods for discovering various parameters of the given type:

 ![methods of the Class class](/images/part1/methods_of_the_Class_class.png)

-There are three ways to get a `Class` object statically (respectively for objects, reference and primitive types, primitive types) at compile-time and one way to do the same dynamically at runtime (for reference types only).
+There are three ways to get a `Class` object at compile-time (respectively for objects, reference and primitive types, primitive types) and one way to do the same at runtime (for reference types only).

 For an object (class instance or array), you can use the `Object::getClass` method on that object.